47 of The Best Sport Psychology Quotes

 Michael Phelps

-Comment: One of the greatest Olympians of all time on the importance of focusing on your own performance and effort.
-At Condor Performance, we believe in the importance of focusing on process over outcome.
-A sentiment echoed by Michael Phelps.
+Comment: One of the greatest Olympians of all time emphasized the importance of focusing on one’s own performance and effort.
+At Condor Performance, we believe in the importance of focusing on process over outcome, a sentiment echoed by Michael Phelps.

 “I think that everything is possible as long as you put your mind to it and you put the work and time into it.
 I think your mind really controls everything.”